blink1073/oct2py/README.rst

 matrix, and the value returned would be the original array, of type np.int8.
 Almost all Python types can be sent to Octave (including ndarrays of arbitrary rank) and read back in the same form.
-Currently the library does not support nested lists with strings in them, or an ndarray of string dtype of rank > 1.
-Corner cases like sparse or empty  matrices have not been tested.
 Note that dictionaries are mapped to Octave structures, which are returned as Struct objects.
 These objects behave just like an Octave struct, but can be accessed as a dictionary as well::